eshadatta/exp-cite-page/quickstart.md

 # Quickstart

 This will show you how to create a simple web site using the Hugo static site generator and then use the `static-page-id-generator` to assign and manage DOIs in the new site.
+The following steps are done assuming that you are a Crossref member.
+Even if you are not a Crossref member, if you follow them, you can get a feel for what the script can do.
+After that, there are [instructions](#not-as-a-crossref-member) on what to do if you are not a Crossref member.

 These instructions are for the command line on your computer.

 Open two terminal windows side-by-side.
 In one terminal we'll create the site.
 In the other terminal we'll run the commands needed to init the site for DOI assignment.